 What happens after I submit my documentation?

-If you submit the five forms of documentation listed above, the department will verify the documents and then take appropriate steps to correct your tax account(s).
+If you submit the four forms of documentation listed above, the department will verify the documents and then take appropriate steps to correct your tax account(s).

 You will be contacted by the department if additional information is required or when your tax account(s) have been corrected.